bernardosabatinilab/sabatini-datajoint-pipeline/README.md

 pip install -r requirements.txt pip install -e .

-Create a local dj_local_conf.json file based on template .example_dj_config.json
+Create a copy of .example_dj_local_config.json, rename it to dj_local_conf.json and fill in database user/host/password credentials

 Launch Jupyter Notebook/Lab and set kernel to the sabatini-datajoint conda environment